 A look at how to write novels, a blog and short stories, all while holding down a full-time day job.
 A target-driven approach may work for some people.

 People sometimes ask me: ‘when do you write?
 What are you working on now?’

-Here’s a snapshot.
+Here is a snapshot.

-I concentrate my writing on weekends and free evenings.
-My goal is to do an hour of writing every day.
-I’m also learning Turkish, and aim to do an hour each day.
-I know: they’re over-ambitious targets; I achieve one or other about one month in two, and both about one month in six.
+I write on weekends and free evenings.
+My goal is to do two hours of writing every day.
+It is an ambitious target, but I often meet it.
 I’m generous to myself on what counts as writing – eg this blog, research or meeting another author as well as physically putting pen to paper.
-I usually write in long-hand, then transcribe to the computer.
+This target-driven approach works for me.

-I also have a back catalogue of short stories, such as Novy Bor (I’m proud of the photo, by the way).
+I also have a back catalogue of other short stories, such as Novy Bor (I’m proud of the photo, by the way).

 So that’s it.
 It’s demanding.
 It’s a joy.
 It’s writing.